Ayush-projects/chords/Documentation/HowToContribute.md

 Now , to get an updated version locally, Type command **git pull upstream main**
 ![image](https://user-images.githubusercontent.com/62644568/111194110-dd7c2000-85e0-11eb-8310-ab91abebc3d6.png)

->After following all the steps mentioned above , your local environment should look like this.you can see you the updated version of the project.
+>After following all the steps mentioned above , your local environment should look like this.You can see you the updated version of the project.

 ![image](https://user-images.githubusercontent.com/62644568/111194577-5a0efe80-85e1-11eb-86d3-e9bf39633f95.png)